LogoLogo

 • The JSON format is a straightforward serialization of the data types used internally by consensus nodes.
 In the future, a formal specification will be published, and the API will conform to that specification.

-• The binary format is the bincode serialization of consensus data types, prefixed with an 8-byte version header.
+• The binary format is the serialization of consensus data types, prefixed with an 8-byte version header.
 In the future, this will be replaced with a binary format with better cross-language support, and the data types will be defined by a published schema, rather than generated from code.

 In requests and responses, the JSON format is denoted by the MIME type application/json, and the binary format by application/octet-stream.
 For requests with a body, the content type of the body must be set via the Content-Type header.
 The desired content type of the response can be controlled via the Accept header of the request.
 If the Accept header does not preference either format, JSON will be used by default.